dcunited001/dcunited001.github.io/_posts/2016-06-24-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 chosen a purpose and, by deciding on a course of action, they've freed themselves from uncertainty to make more progress in life.

+The magnitude of effect that a simple purpose can have on someone's life is mystifying.
 If someone doesn't have a higher purpose in life, what would motivate them to change?
 How do we decide on our purpose?
 Do we look to our passions?
 Do we dream?
 What do we dream?
 Or should we impart a more rational approach and go with what is safe?
 One thing is certain: you don't want to regret the decisions you make, so when you come to a fork in the road, make a decision and stick it out.
 Don't be afraid to admit you've been wrong, but at the same time, it's better to avoid finding yourself in that position.

-... more about just needing a purpose in life

 <a name="believe-in-yourself"/>